tobesimple7/TbsGrid/README.md

 I hope this grid helps you.

+The tbs prefix was created from the first letters of 'tobesimple.net'.

 ## Notable features

 - This grid is made with only pure JavaScript and CSS.